-Humio has two kinds of API tokens.
-The Personal API Tokens and Ingest Tokens.
+Humio has two kinds of API tokens; Personal API Tokens and Ingest Tokens.

-All users have a Personal API Token, you can find it in your account settings page.
-This is used for accessing the management API, e.g. creating new repositories.
-These tokens should NOT be used for sending data to Humio, even though this is strictly possible.
-That is where ingest tokens come in.
+All users have a Personal API Token, which you can find in your account settings page.
+This is used for accessing the management API, for example when you create new repositories.
+These tokens should not be used for sending data to Humio, even though this is strictly possible.
+For that, you use ingest tokens.

 Ingest tokens are tied to a repository instead of a user.
-This provides an better way of managing access control and is more convenient for most use cases.
+This provides a better way of managing access control and is more convenient for most use cases.

 You can manage your ingest tokens in the Settings tab in each repository.

-See how to assign a parser to an ingest token in the parser docs.
+See how to assign a parser to an ingest token in Assigning Parsers to API Tokens.